We all know that plus size modelling in the fashion industry has taken on a new dimension entirely. Who would have thought?

 How come, you may ask?
 Well unlike decades ago, today’s full-bodied woman is confident and proud of her looks.
 It is not uncommon to find a plus size women boast about her size and openly display pride in it.

-Such are the kind of women that the modelling agencies are scouting for, those who are bold and proud of their size, confident enough to aspire to become a plus size model.
+Such are the kind of women that any plus size modeling agency is scouting for, those who are bold and proud of their size, confident enough to aspire to become a plus size model.

 And it may interest you to know that top fashion designers in the industry have started to give a closer look at the high earning potentials and growing profits that’s gained from the promotion and retail of formal, semi-formal, and casual plus-size apparel.